 After being hit by an 18-wheeler, it’s common to wonder how much your truck accident settlement is worth.
 Will you receive enough money to pay your medical bills, cover the wages you lost while healing, and fix your car’s property damage – or even purchase a new car to replace your totaled one?
-Unfortunately, a case’s value isn’t always clear from the get-go because no two cases are identical, and the smallest details can affect valuation.
+Unfortunately, as our South Carolina truck accident lawyer explains, a case’s value isn’t always clear from the get-go because no two cases are identical, and the smallest details can affect valuation.

 Factors That Can Affect Truck Wreck Settlement Values in South Carolina

 Because of their size and weight, when 18-wheelers are involved in a car crash, the results are often catastrophic, and the victims suffer serious injuries.
 The severity of these injuries can greatly affect the value of the case because of something called “lost enjoyment of life.”
 Does your injury keep you from doing things you once loved – like running, cooking, or even driving?
 Do you have flashbacks of the wreck or experience anxiety when traveling on the highway?
 The mental anguish and lost enjoyment of life you’re experiencing could affect the final settlement.

 Medical expenses are different than damages paid for lost enjoyment of life because there is a hard number associated with the accident that you – or your health insurance provider – must pay.
 However, if the wreck was not your fault, why should you be forced to cover your current and future medical costs?

 The simple answer is: you shouldn’t.
 So, medical expenses are included when considering how much compensation should be demanded.
 Unfortunately, auto insurance companies are often hesitant to cover future medical costs, so our team utilizes victims’ doctors and medical experts to prove what future treatment - and the cost of future treatment - will look like for our clients and what will happen if they are unable to receive such care.